Targeted axillary dissection (TAD) is a treatment that involves ‘marking’ cancerous lymph nodes in your underarm, using the Magseed® marker.

 This will allow your surgeon to locate them after a course of neoadjuvant chemotherapy – chemotherapy which is given prior to surgery.

 The ability to accurately find and remove these particular lymph nodes will allow your surgeon to better understand how you have responded to the chemotherapy treatment.

 In addition to removing these nodes marked with a Magseed®, the TAD treatment also involves a procedure called a sentinel lymph node biopsy (SLNB).
-For this, Magtrace® lymphatic tracer is injected into your breast, where it will migrate to additional lymph nodes in your underarm – the nodes most likely to contain cancer if it has spread.
+For this, Magtrace® lymphatic tracer or a similar tracer is injected into your breast, where it will migrate to additional lymph nodes in your underarm – the nodes most likely to contain cancer if it has spread.

 This approach has become more commonplace, as studies have shown that chemotherapy given prior to surgery can shrink the tumor in the breast and turn a cancerous lymph node from ‘node positive’ (containing cancer) to ‘node negative’ (free of cancer).

 With a response like this, patients can benefit from less invasive surgery.